zoidbergZA/trtl-apps-docs/docs/service/setup.md

 ## Setup the firebase environment

-Sign in to firebase using the CLI: `firebase login`

-Download the project service account key file in the firebase console: `Settings -> Project settings -> Service Accounts` and select `Generate new private key`.
+Download the firebase project service account key file in the firebase console: `Settings -> Project settings -> Service Accounts` and select `Generate new private key`.
 Rename the file to `gcp_account_key.json`.
 Upload this json file to the project's storage bucket in the root directory.

+Run the following commands in the project root directory.

+Sign in to firebase using the CLI: `firebase login`

 Set your service master password in the environment variables: `firebase functions:config:set serviceadmin.password="YOUR ADMIN PASSWORD"`
 Pick a strong password and keep it safely backed up, this is the password used to encrypt the service wallet file.